Top Winter Emails To Send Out This Year

 Color palette

-Since winter is a cold season, use a color palette that reflects that.
-Stick to cool tones like blues and purples, as well as whites and grays.
-It will help each email you send out look more winter-themed.
+Since winter is a cold season, stick to cool tones like blues and purples, as well as whites and grays.
+It will make each email you send out more winter-themed.
 Alternatively, you could also use a combination of reds and greens for a more festive look.

 Tone of voice